Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Graffiti is a crime.
 If you witness a crime in progress (including tagging), or want to report suspicious activity, call the Police Department right away.

 The El Cerrito City Clerk's Office has been designated by the U.S. Department of State as a Passport Acceptance Facility.
 We accept applications for new passports and for minor's who need to renew.
 Adult renewals can be done by mail.
-Office hours are Tuesday from 9 a.m. to 3 p.m.
+Office hours are Monday - Thursday from 9:00 - 12:00.
 Visit the Department of State's website, Travel.State.Gov for more information, requirements and policies on passports.

 A Charter City adopts a Charter, which is a document that outlines how a city is governed.
 Becoming a charter city allows voters to determine how their city government is organized and, with respect to municipal affairs, enact legislation different than that adopted by the state.